poseidon/typhoon/docs/google-cloud.md

 | cluster_domain_suffix | FQDN suffix for Kubernetes services answered by kube-dns. | "cluster.local" | "k8s.example.com" |

 Check the list of valid [machine types](https://cloud.google.com/compute/docs/machine-types).

-!!! warning
-    Set controller_count to 1.
-A bug in Google Cloud network load balancer health checking prevents multiple controllers from bootstrapping.
-There are workarounds, but they all involve tradeoffs we're uncomfortable recommending.
-See [#54](https://github.com/poseidon/typhoon/issues/54).

 #### Preemption